mcsee/Software-Design-Articles/Articles/Theory/The Evil Power of Mutants/readme.md

 We model reality's entities such as a day of a month, a calendar year, and a date, forgetting about arbitrary implementations with integers because bijection and declarativity are more important than performance and laziness.

 Let us dwell for a minute on the mutability of a date.
-One hopes that a given date will never mutate because it does not do so in the real world.
+One hopes that a given date will never mutate because it does not do so in the real-world.
 No non-computer person would ever think of changing a date.

 Let us analyze by the method of reduction to the absurd what would happen if we allow a date to change.